Sales and use tax (SUT)

 Every natural or juridical person who does or wishes to do business of any kind in Puerto Rico shall request registration in the Merchant's Registry of the PRTD at least 30 days before starting operations.
 Once the registration application is filled out and approved, the Secretary of the Treasury will grant a Merchant's Registration Certificate.
 This certificate constitutes the merchant's authorisation to do business in Puerto Rico and confirms the merchant's obligation as a withholding agent.
 The Merchant's Registration Certificate shall be displayed, at all times, in a visible place for the general public in the commercial establishment for which it was issued.
 Please note that if a merchant is doing business in one or more of the 78 municipalities in Puerto Rico, the merchant only needs to register with the PRTD.

 Unless specifically exempted, all persons selling taxable items are required to file a monthly SUT return.
 This return shall be filed electronically with the PRTD no later than the 20th day of the calendar month following the month during which the sales occurred.
-Also, all persons that import tangible property to Puerto Rico must file a use tax on imports return no later than the tenth day of the calendar month following the import.
+Also, all persons that import tangible property to Puerto Rico must file a use tax on imports return no later than the 20th day of the calendar month following the import.

 There is a credit for purchases of products manufactured in Puerto Rico for purposes of SUT.
 In general, the credit will be 10% of the excess of the purchases of eligible products over the average of the purchases of eligible products for three out of ten prior taxable years.
 This credit can be carried forward until exhausted.
 It is important to note that the credit used will be considered taxable income for income tax purposes of the year the credit is taken.